Michael Brown BE, MBA, GAICD (Chairperson)

-Robert Campbell CPA, RCA, MSW, MAICD (Deputy Chair)
+Robert Campbell CA, CPA, RCA, MSW, GAICD (Deputy Chair)

 David Smith BComm, FCA, MAICD (Treasurer)

 David is a former Assurance Partner with PricewaterhouseCoopers (PwC).
 David is experienced in external and internal audit services, accounting and broader business advice across a broad spectrum of industries covering resources, services, media, construction and engineering.
 David lead client focused teams in the provision of services to clients and has considerable experience reporting to Boards and Audit Committees.
-David is a director of Fremantle Port Authority, Royal Fremantle Golf Club Inc. and a former member of the Port Hedland Port Authority Risk Assurance and Audit Committee and University of Melbourne Audit and Finance Committees.
+David is a director of Royal Fremantle Golf Club Inc., a former director of Fremantle Port Authority and a former member of the Port Hedland Port Authority Risk Assurance and Audit Committee and University of Melbourne Audit and Finance Committees.

-Bevan is a stockbroker with over 20 years’ experience in the banking, finance and investment sectors.
-He currently manages share portfolios for a range of retail, wholesale and institutional clients.
+Bevan Sturgess-Smith is an investment adviser with over 25 years’ experience in the banking, finance and investment sectors.
+He currently manages investment portfolios for a range of retail, wholesale and institutional clients.
 Bevan has qualifications in both Psychology and Finance and has tutored at Edith Cowan University and the Australian Stock Exchange in finance and stock market education.
-He also presents market updates, commentary and interactive discussion on stock market issues for the ABC.
-Bevan was appointed the Chair of St Bartholomew’s Foundation Inc in 2009.
+He has also presented market updates, commentary and interactive discussion on stock market issues for the ABC, Channels 7 & 9 and 91.3 SportFM.

 Hamish is a management professional with broad experience working with Anglican organisations, including the Anglican Church Diocese of Perth where he held numerous positions from 2004-2015.
-He is currently WA State Manager, Royal Australian College of General Practitioners.
-In addition to a strong interest in history, contemporary art and governance, Hamish has been a lay person on hospital research ethics committees for over 15 years.
+His current role is WA State Manager, The Royal College of General Practitioners.
+In addition to a strong interest in history, contemporary art, ethics and governance, Hamish has been a lay member of hospital research ethics committees for almost 20 years.

 Sandra Hackett M.Eng (Hons), MAICD

-Felicity is Principal of Culture+Context a boutique consultancy specialising in strategic advice to build capacity, bring about substantial change and deliver outcomes effectively.
-Felicity has over 30 years experience in both the private and public sectors.
-She has served on a number of government, academic and community boards and committees as a member, convenor or deputy chair.
+Felicity has over 30 years’ experience in both the private and public sectors.
+She has served on a number of government, academic and community boards and committees as a member, chair or deputy chair.
 Specialist skills include strategic policy development, project management, community and stakeholder engagement, change activation and integrated communications planning.